Whole House Reverse Osmosis (RO) Setup

 If your house is furnished with city water then a whole house reverse osmosis is usually overkill.

 Due to the fact that city water is treated to comply with the Environment Protection Agency standards a lot of your purification needs are already taken care of.
 Unless a documented contamination is present in the water that calls for a higher level of purification then a whole house water filtration system will not be needed.
 Instead, a small under-sink type RO system should be used for drinking water.
-Also, a whole house catalytic carbon backwash filter for chlorine/chloramine reduction, plus hard water treatment using a water softener should fulfill your purification needs.
+Also, a hybrid whole house filter / water softener for chlorine/chloramine reduction, plus hard water treatment will fulfill your water purification needs.
 The benefits of these techniques are to reduce taste and odor issues from the water.
 Reducing Chlorine/chloramine, which is added by the city for disinfection purposes, is beneficial because it removes unwanted byproducts that form from chemical reactions between disinfectants and naturally-occurring organic matter.

 Obtaining an informational water quality report is the most critical step in determining water treatment needs when dealing with well water.
 This critical step will ensure you will have effective water treatment as cost-efficient as possible to deal with your water purification issues.